sibyldawn/TEAM/README.md

 On the second day of Christmas my true love gave to me, two rusty sporks,

-On the first day of Christmas, my true love gave to me a new robot vacuum.

 On the fifth day of christmas my true love gave to me... five days of flying!!